sph-mn/sph-db/readme.md

 # about

-sph-db is a database as a shared library for storing records with relations like a directed graph. it is supposed to be embeddable (by code inclusion or linking) and efficient through minimalism.
+sph-db is a database as a shared library for records and relations.

 * [homepage](http://sph.mn/c/view/52)
 * [design](http://sph.mn/c/view/si)
 * license: lgpl3+

+# project goals
+* a minimal embeddable database to store records without having to construct high-level query language strings for each query
+* graph-like relations without having to manage many-to-many tables

 # features
+## data model
+* records that can act as nodes in relations to build a graph
+* records have identifiers for random access. they are of custom type, similar to table rows in relational databases, and indexable
+* relations are directed, labeled, unidirectionally ordered and small

+## technology
 * acid compliant, memory-mapped database that can grow to any size that fits on the local filesystem, unrestricted by available ram
 * direct, high-speed interface using c data structures. no overhead from sql or similar query language parsing
-* nodes are records with identifiers for random access. they are of custom type, like tables in relational databases, and indexable
-* relations are directed, labeled, unidirectionally ordered and small
+* embeddable by linking or code inclusion
-* read-optimised design with full support for parallel database reads. database performance corresponds to the performance of lmdb. benchmarks for lmdb can be found [here](https://symas.com/lightning-memory-mapped-database/technical/).
+* read-optimised design with full support for parallel database reads
+* efficient through focus on limited feature-set and thin abstraction over lmdb. benchmarks for lmdb can be found [here](https://symas.com/lightning-memory-mapped-database/technical/)
-* written in c via [sc](https://github.com/sph-mn/sph-sc)
+* written in c, currently via [sc](https://github.com/sph-mn/sph-sc)

 # dependencies
 * run-time